Eugloh/projectsetup/README.md

 Markdown template).
 Right away, users can begin working on the research project and edit the metadata of the project itself and its authors.
-To lessen the burden of the mundane details of manuscript writing, the `projects` package can output lines to the console that, when copied into an R Markdown file, generates a title page with all relevant authorship information of any given project.
+To lessen the burden of the mundane details of manuscript writing, the `projectsetup` package can output lines to the console that, when copied into an R Markdown file, generates a title page with all relevant authorship information of any given project.
 Finally, since users may create dozens of projects over time, users can run functions to organize